mouse-learning/Plateducate/README.md

 ## Environment Pre-requisites

-Make sure you have [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) installed in your computer.
+Make sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed in your computer.

 ## Execution